 The registration process of that account is identical to registering any other new Chemotion ELN user.

-In the newly created account a collection has to be created where all chemicals can be inserted as samples.
-If the group is located in different buildings, or uses different chemical subsets, multiple collections can be created for that purpose.
+In the newly created account, a collection has to be created where all chemicals can be inserted as samples.
+If the group is located in different buildings, or uses different chemical subsets, multiple collections can be created for the different buildings or subsets.
 Each collection can be shared with one or more groups independent of one another.

-Once the collection is created the chemicals that form part of the database have to be created as samples.
+Once the collection is created, the chemicals that are part of the database have to be created as samples.
 Importing a database is possible using the

 It is advisable to create the samples with all relevant information in the

-Properties tab, such as CAS number, concentration or molarity, density, etc. Although this can be updated later by other users if it is shared with the group with write access (more on this in the section synchronizing the collection with the group).
+Properties tab, such as CAS number, concentration or molarity, density, etc. However, the information can be updated later by other users, if it is shared with the group with write access (more on this in the section synchronizing the collection with the group).

-It is advisable to share the collection containg the chemical database with a group, not with individual users, as this makes management easier.
-The group does not have to be created by the same account managing the chemical database, if the administration of group members is done by another user.
-Hoever, both can be also managed by the same account.
+It is advisable to share the collection containg the chemical database with a group, not with individual users, as it makes management easier.
+The group does not have to be created by the same account managing the chemical database.
+However, both can be also managed by the same account.

 My groups and Devices from the drop-down menu on the top right corner by clicking on the account's name next to the sign-out button.

-Now proceed to create a new group and then add all group members that should have access to the database to that group.
-Multiple groups can also be created if different collections, containing subsets of the chemical database, are to be shared with different group members.
+Now proceed to create a new group and then add all group members who should have access to the database of the new group.
+Multiple groups can be created, if different collections, containing subsets of the chemical database, are to be shared with different group members.

-Note that only the person that created the group, or the account the administrator rights were transfered to, will be able to manage group members.
+Note that only the person who created the group, or the account the administrator rights were transferred to, will be able to manage group members.

-In the collection settings the collection containing the chemical database can be synchronized with the group created for that purpose.
+In the collection settings, the collection containing the chemical database can be synchronized with the group.
 Please be sure to choose the sync-rights appropiately when synchronizing the collection.
-That depends on the rights to editing chemicals that group members are to have, for example writing rights to update properties such as amount of chemical left, storage location, concentration or molarity, etc.
+Be aware that the chosen sync-rights might limit the ability of group members to update sample properties such as amount of chemical left, storage location, concentration or molarity, etc.